ogbigboss/the-test-subject/I. The Test Subject As a False Positive/II. The Test Subject.md

 What did the doctors think when I kept saying I was "entraptertaining" them?
 I'm guessing some of them got it, but what do I know - I'm just making up a fiction as far as I'm concerned.

-The fuck am I, some kind of George Orwell reading _The War of the Worlds_ on a radio broadcast where the audience actually believes what I'm saying?
+The fuck am I, some kind of Orson Welles reading _The War of the Worlds_ on a radio broadcast where the audience actually believes what I'm saying?

 That said, I never thought they'd keep this up for over a few months, but now we're getting close to two years.